LukeSmithxyz/based.cooking/src/tanzania-tea-with-milk.md

 - Black Ceylon Tea (Preferably, you want a dark, herbal flavor from your tea.
 I have some from Dar es Salaam, but when I tried researching, I couldn't find out what kind of tea it is.
 No, they didn't list the ingredients on the box lol)
--Milk/Sweet Cream
+- Milk/Sweet Cream
--Sweetener (Sugar, Syrup, Monk Fruit extract, etc.) (optional, but recommended)
+- Sweetener (Sugar, Syrup, Monk Fruit extract, etc.) (optional, but recommended)

 ## Directions